Pot odds: Validity of strategy

-It is important to note that using pot odds makes assumptions of your opponent's hand.
+Using pot odds involves making assumptions about the opponent's hand.
 When calculating the odds of Alice drawing her flush, it was assumed that her opponent did not hold any of the remaining clubs.
 It was also assumed that her opponent did not have two-pair or a set.
 In these cases, her opponent could have been drawing on a higher flush, a full house, or four of a kind, all of which would win even if Alice made her flush.
 This is where considering the range of an opponent's hands becomes important.
 If, for example, Alice's opponent raised multiple times preflop, it would be more likely that they have a stronger drawing hand, such as Ace-King of clubs, by the time the turn came.

 Pot odds are just one aspect of a sound strategy for poker based on game theory.
 The purpose of using game theory in poker is to make a player indifferent to how their opponent plays.
 It should not matter if the opponent is passive or aggressive, tight or loose.
 Pot odds can help the player make more mathematically based decisions, as opposed to playing exploitatively where the player guesses their opponent's decisions based on certain behaviors.